-- A grade of zero in one assignment may cause you to fail the course. - We don't want this to happen.
+- A grade of zero in one assignment may cause you to fail the course. - Note that re-examination is not normally an option. - Also note that the pass mark is 65 in graduate courses. - Failing two courses will cause your programme to be terminated. - We don't want this to happen.